iterative/dvc.org/content/docs/command-reference/get.md

 > directories to download.

 The `url` argument specifies the address of the DVC or Git repository containing the data source.
-Both HTTP and SSH protocols are supported for online repos (e.g. `[user@]server:project.git`). `url` can also be a local file system path to an "offline" repo (if it's a DVC repo without a default remote, instead of downloading, DVC will try to copy the target data from its <abbr>cache</abbr>).
+Both HTTP and SSH protocols are supported (e.g.
+`[user@]server:project.git`). `url` can also be a local file system path.

-⚠️ Online repos should have a default
-[DVC remote](/doc/command-reference/remote) containing the actual data for this command to work.

-The `path` argument is used to specify the location of the target to download within the source repository at `url`. `path` can specify any file or directory in the source repo, either tracked by DVC (including paths inside tracked directories) or by Git.
+The `path` argument is used to specify the location of the target to download within the source repository at `url`. `path` can specify any file or directory tracked by either Git or DVC (including paths inside tracked directories).
 Note that DVC-tracked targets must be found in a `dvc.yaml` or `.dvc` file of the repo.

+⚠️ DVC repos should have a default [DVC remote](/doc/command-reference/remote) containing the target actual for this command to work.
+The only exception is for local repos, where DVC will try to copy the data from its <abbr>cache</abbr>
+first.

 > See `dvc get-url` to download data from other supported locations such as S3,
 > SSH, HTTP, etc.